RyanRistine/Notebook/Spring 2020/History/Study Guide.md

 * armed trading - mafia style, threatening peeps unless they trade with you

-* Barbarians - non roman warriors, specifically used to refer to mongols
+* Barbarians - non roman warriors, specifically used to refer to Mongols

 * black death is an example of historical conjuncture, 50 million dead worldwide, 20 million in Europe, began in china